TEMPE, Ariz. – So, who’s it going to be?

 Today will also be the first time WSU plays a game since the school announced it was investigating claims made by former receiver Marquess Wilson that players had been abused, both physically and verbally, by the coaching staff.

-Investigators have concluded the interview process and are compiling information, according to a source.
-But if the team is distracted, it isn’t showing it.
+Investigators have concluded the interview process and are now compiling information, according to a source.
+But if the team is distracted, they aren’t showing it.

 “I do think we’ve got a bunch of guys starting to get it here,” said Leach after Tuesday’s practice.
 “We had a real enthusiastic day today.
 Chemistry’s a lot of any team sport and our chemistry’s as good now as it’s been since I’ve been here.”